United flight's engine catches fire after Denver takeoff, returns to airport safely

 A United Airlines flight experienced engine failure after taking off from Denver International Airport on Saturday but landed safely after dropping debris over northern Colorado, officals said.

-The Hawaii-bound jet was a Boeing 777 with 241 people on board, according to reports.
+The Hawaii-bound jet was a Boeing 777 with 10 crew members and 231 passengers on board, according to reports.

 Frightening video recorded from inside the plane showed the damaged engine on fire.